-At Cuth’s, this is not the case.
-All of our students are part of the JCR, and rather than an exec of an MCR representing the views of Postgraduate and Mature Students, we have a Postgraduate Committee within the JCR.
+At Cuth’s, all of our students are part of the JCR, and rather than an MCR representing the views of Postgraduate and Mature Students, we have a Postgraduate Committee within the JCR.

 This is just a bit of a technical difference with other colleges, but it is worth knowing the difference to avoid confusion with other Postgrads at Durham.

-If you have any questions about anything to do with Postgrad life at Cuth’s, please contact the Postgraduate and Mature Student’s Committee Chair at email@example.com
+If you have any questions about anything to do with Postgrad life at Cuth’s, please contact the Postgraduate and Mature Student’s Committee President at email@example.com

 To keep up to date with Postgraduate events in Cuth’s by joining our Social Media.

 Postgraduate Committee is one of many committees in Cuth’s.
 Its role is to organise social and academic events for the Postgrad community within Cuth’s.

 With over one hundred already existing societies there’s something for almost everyone but if there isn’t we welcome you to join us and create something new for us.